open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 | resource | metrics |
 | metric | metrics |

-**Important**: Don't use traceID in metric pipeline.

 If no `routing_key` is configured, the default routing mechanism is `traceID`  for traces, while `service` is the default for metrics.
 This means that spans belonging to the same `traceID` (or `service.name`, when `service` is used as the `routing_key`) will be sent to the same backend.

-If no routing_key is configured, the default routing mechanism is traceID for traces, while service is the default for metrics

 It requires a source of backend information to be provided: static, with a fixed list of backends, or DNS, with a hostname that will resolve to all IP addresses to use.
 The DNS resolver will periodically check for updates.